OmarAbdullwahhab/first-app/README.md

 # first-app
-this is a smaple app for git tutor
+this is a sample app for git tutor